DomenicoSacco94/design-patterns-with-java/README.md

 I have been reading [this book](https://www.amazon.de/-/en/Java-Design-Pattern-Essentials-Second/dp/0956575846) and used it as inspiration to come up with my own examples.
 My suggestion is to do the same: creating examples in a different domain than those provided by the book, to be sure to catch the gist of each pattern.

+I also found [this blog post](https://8thlight.com/insights/a-color-coded-guide-to-ports-and-adapters) particularly useful to better describe and understand the clean exagonal architecture.

 The diagrams were drawn by using an automated gradle task that scans every single class in `patterns` and generates the corresponding UML diagram.
 Ain't looking pretty, but it is automated ;-)